sighupio/fury-kubernetes-logging/katalog/opensearch-dashboards/MAINTENANCE.md

-# Opensearch DAshboards - maintenance
+# Opensearch Dashboards - maintenance

 To maintain the Opensearch Dashboards package, you should follow these steps.